Loading...

 Browse Study Guides on Amazon →As an Amazon Associate, we earn from qualifying purchases.

 Colorado has specific exam requirements for funeral director licensure.
-All licensing is managed through the Colorado Department of Regulatory Agencies (DORA).
+All licensing is managed through the Colorado Department of Regulatory Agencies (DORA), Division of Professions and Occupations.

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.